Register of New Zealand Presbyterian Church

 KILGOUR, Rev John David L.Th.

-w (1) Emily Constance b 12.10.1906 m 19.1.1932 d 9.1975
+w (1) Emily Constance b 12 October 1906 m 19 January 1932 d September 1975

-w (2) Winifred Stevenson nee Catherwood b 19.12.1906 m 13.9.1977 d 18.9.1990
+w (2) Winifred Stevenson nee Catherwood b 19 December 1906 m 13 September 1977 d 18September 1990

-John was brought up on a farm at Kiwitea; he was a foundation student at Feilding Agricultural
+John was brought up on a farm at Kiwitea.

 Theological Hall 1954-6

-become co-operating.
+He was a person of wide practical vision and encouraged both parishes in which he served to become co-operating.
 He was loved as a sensitive, caring pastor.
-He had a fine mind, a strong will
+He had a fine mind, a strong will and a wicked sense of humour.
+All this he shared with Connie and their family.”
+(From Obit)

 Died at Howick 16.3.1994, aged 88 years.